Ratirahasya: Structure

 On the basis of the size of the genitals, the text classifies sexual intercourse into nine different types.
 Aphrodisiacs are also described in the book.

 Analysis

 According to W.G.
 Archer, Kokkoka "is concerned with how to make the most of sex, how to enjoy it and how to keep a woman happy."
 In writing this text, Kokkoka depended on a number of other authors including, among others Nandikeshvara, Gonikaputra, and Vatsyayana.

 Translations

-Arabic, Persian and Turkish translations of the book are entitled Lizzat-al-Nissa.
+Arabic, Persian and Turkish translations of the book are entitled Lazzat Un Nisa.
 Alex Comfort, author of The Joy of Sex, made an English translation of Ratirahasya in 1964 titled The Koka Shastra, Being the Ratirahasya of Kokkoka, and Other Medieval Indian Writings on Love (London: George Allen and Unwin).
 Another English translation was made by S. C. Upadhyaya, entitled Kokashastra (Rati Rahasya) of Pundit Kokkoka.
 Some commentaries have been written on this text by Avana Rama Chandra, Kavi Prabhu, and Harihara.
 It is a popular text in India, second only to the Kama Sutra among sex manuals.